isomerpages/nparks-heritagetrees/_about-us/About Heritage Trees.md

 ---
 <p>&lt;Photo of a Heritage Tree&gt;</p>
 <h4><strong>What is a Heritage Tree?</strong></h4>
-<p>Heritage Trees are matured specimens found throughout Singapore, being
+<p>Heritage Trees are special group of matured trees, noted for their botanical,
-part of our local natural heritage and serve as important green landmarks of our Tropical Garden City.
-They help us to identify with and stay rooted to the place we call home.
+social, historical, aesthetic and/or cultural significance.
+Being a part of our local natural heritage and serve as important green landmarks of our Tropical Garden City, these trees help to create a sense of permanence and identity to the place we call home.
 It takes decades and, in some cases, more than hundreds of years for these trees to mature gracefully and beautify our landscape.</p>
 <p></p>
 <h4><strong>About the Scheme</strong></h4>
 <p>Announced on 17 August 2001, the Heritage Tree Scheme advocates the conservation
-of mature trees in view of Singapore's rapid development.</p>
+of mature trees in view of rising concerns from Singapore's rapid development.</p>
 <p>In support of this initiative, a Heritage Trees Fund was established by
 The Hongkong and Shanghai Banking Corporation Limited (HSBC), with an initial donation of $125,000.
 The Fund is used to implement a conservation programme